-Besides the Standing Committee I, are there other authorities that review the Belgian intelligence services?
+Besides the Standing Committee I, other authorities review the Belgian intelligence services

 The Standing Committee I is the body specifically responsible for reviewing the intelligence services.
 However, the review by the Standing Committee I does not replace the Parliamentary supervision in any way, nor the supervision by the competent ministers: the work of the Standing Committee I is independent and complementary.
 Moreover, there are many administrative and judicial authorities who can exercise (direct or indirect) external supervision over (an aspect of) the work of the intelligence services: